sethjuarez/vision/README.md

 ![WEB](/imgs/24-web.png)

 The point here is that the static web site that was created to host the web application lives in a container.
 We need to upload the model to the website so when we next load the application it includes the model.

 3. Once inside the $Web folder.
-Click on "Upload" and select all the files you extracted to a folder.
+Click on "Upload" in the top menu bar and select all the files you extracted to a folder.
+   Be sure to click "Advanced" in the right pane and specify "model" in the "Upload to folder" field.

 ![UPLOAD](/imgs/25-upload.png)